 For example, the results from the CCA could be used to build a network graph to display the interdependent relationships between each variable and condition (from consultations with domain experts and based on the values from the ranking) to analyze the degree of dependency and relationships.

-After the survey values are collected, all impact and likelihood values will be averaged for each condition in the GMA matrix.
+After the survey values are collected, all impact and likelihood values will be averaged in the GMA matrix for each condition.
 The next potential ideas to add to the model include:

 Note: the project is still in development and there are other methodological options and data sources I'm considering, if viable.
 This will be iterative, so I hope to conduct interviews with domain experts following the survey for further refinement.